About the Program

 The objective of this one-year fellowship is to provide a concentrated experience in diagnostic cytopathology including the interpretation of both aspiration and exfoliative cytologies and the performance of superficial needle aspirations.
 There are six full-time, ACGME accredited fellowship positions available.

-The fellow participates in a number of teaching cytology conferences can attend a variety of surgical pathology conferences, and must ready a research project for publication under staff supervision.
+The fellow participates in a number of teaching cytology conferences and can attend a variety of surgical pathology conferences, and must ready a research project for publication under staff supervision.

 Supplementation of the gynecologic cytology portion of the program is achieved through a two-week rotation with the Methodist Hospital and a mandatory 400-slide gynecologic cytology study set review.